Raymond-CL/Raymond-CL/WSL-setup.md

 - Since we are installing most of the programs in `/usr/local`, WSL should automatically recognize the paths to binaries, headers, and libraries.
 - If not, append path to binaries with `export PATH=/path/to/binary:$PATH`.
 - append path to libraries with `export LD_LIBRARY_PATH=/path/to/libraries:$LD_LIBRARY_PATH`. \
-  If the path to library is `usr/lib` or `/usr/local/lib` and Ubuntu couldn't link the libraries, try `sudo ldconfig` first before exporting.
+  When new libraries are added to `/usr/lib` or `/usr/local/lib`, usually right after fresh installation, the `ld.so.conf` file is not updated. \
+  The system then might not be able to search for the new libraries, so running `sudo ldconfig` might help before exporting to `LD_LIBRARY_PATH`.
 - append path to Python libraries with `export PYTHONPATH=/path/to/python/libraries:$PYTHONPATH`.